Jug Bay Wetlands Sanctuary OUR PEOPLE

 Academic and Professional Credentials

-BA in Psychology & Social Work, Anne Arundel County Master Watershed Steward, Maryland Master Naturalist, Maryland Woodland Steward, and ACA Certified Canoe Instructor
+BA in Psychology & Social Work, Anne Arundel County Watershed Steward, Maryland Master Naturalist, Maryland Woodland Steward, and ACA Certified Canoe Instructor

 Belief Statement